-Source: WHO Regional Office for Europe grey literature from 2012 on diet and the use of fiscal policy in the control and prevention of noncommunicable diseases.
+Source: WHO Regional Office for Europe grey literature from 2012 on diet and the use of fiscal policy in the control and prevention of noncommunicable diseases

-Marketing of food and non-alcoholic beverages to children (6)
+Marketing of food and non-alcoholic beverages to children (8)

 No action has yet been taken regarding a reduction in the marketing of food and beverages to children.
+However, the Ministry of Health included the development of some initial steps in this field within the scope of its project collaboration with the WHO Regional Office for Europe.